 How my trip data shows that Doordash has cut base pay on longer trips

-I started noticing more long distance delivery offers offering only the minimum $2.50.
-I also saw a greater number of social media posts pointing out similar offers.
+I started noticing more long-distance delivery offers offering only a minimum of $2.50.
+I also saw a significant number of social media posts pointing out similar offers.

 That's when I decided to take a few days and only accept deliveries over five miles.
 I could then compare the delivery fees to several longer trips from an earlier personal experiment.

-Starting late February, through the month of March, I did an experiment where I accepted every Doordash offer for 200 straight deliveries.
-At that time I was looking to compare deliveries and see if Doordash actually offered better offers once I achieved Top Dasher status.
+From late February through March, I did an experiment where I accepted every Doordash offer for 200 straight deliveries.
+At that time, I was looking to compare deliveries and see if Doordash actually offered better offers once I achieved Top Dasher status.
 (TL;Dr: They didn't.)

-In that earlier study, I tracked everything about every single trip including distance, time it took, and breakdown of Doordash base pay, tips, and peak pay.
+In that earlier study, I tracked every detail of each trip, including distance, the time it took, and the breakdown of Doordash base pay, tips, and peak pay.

-Of the original 200 trips, 57 were single trips that went over five miles.
-It's not a big enough sample for a true scientific study, but it was enough to see a pattern.
+Of the original 200 trips, 57 were single trips of five miles or longer.
+It's not a big enough sample for a proper scientific study, but it was enough to see a pattern.

 - 5-6 Miles: $3.39 average, $3.13 median, 62¢ per mile.